jahanzeb-khairi/OOP-Project/README.md

 ## 🖼️ Plane Layout Preview

-> Below is a visual representation of the plane structure used in the system:
+**Below is a visual representation of the plane structure used in the system:**

 ![Plane Seat Layout](plane.png)

-*Ensure the image file `plane.png` is placed in your GitHub repository directory (e.g., `OOP-Project/plane.png`).*

 ---

 ## 🧰 Features